 Several cities have tried to find a way to include public comments in meetings from those who are watching remotely, Sartorius says.

 “If you can have a voice in your government from your sofa and offer up ideas or comments or concerns, I think that does engage people,” he says.
 “Goodness, the moment somebody then hears the city council bringing up one of their points they made, I think that that clicks for people that local government is more accessible than they think it is.”

 Even if that experience doesn’t spark a desire to run for office, Sartorius says, it helps the community by having more people who are willing to engage.
 He is among a number of officials encouraging local governments to continue live streaming of meetings after the pandemic eases.

 Piros de Carvalho agrees: “Anything that can be done to reduce barriers to engagement is a positive development.”

 Providing the livestream didn’t come without pitfalls, however.
 Hutchinson struggled to get all of its streaming platforms lined up, Piros de Carvalho says.

 “We’ve been streaming on YouTube for years, but getting Facebook Live and YouTube and Zoom to work well together was a huge challenge for us,” she says.
 “I can’t think of any instances where it affected public comment, though.”

 The public comments on livestreams became a problem for the Shawnee Mission School District in May.
 The Kansas News Service reports that YouTube deemed statements about the district’s mask policy by some members of the public spread medical disinformation and removed the entire board meeting from its platform.
-District officials are now weighing whether to keep streaming public comments.
+District officials decided to stop streaming public comments.

 Educating the Public About Participation